-Most of our British and European cadets choose to undertake our flagship Integrated ATPL pilot training program.
+Most of our British and European cadets choose to undertake our flagship Integrated ATPL pilot training programme.
 This route is designed to prepare you for a role as a Co-Pilot, while offering the flexibility to apply to any airline upon successful completion of training.

 At certain times we also partner with various airlines to offer specific airline-focused routes to the flight deck.
 These programmes are a collaboration between L3Harris and the airline and often include a conditional offer of employment before training commences.

-European pilot training courses
+Modular ATPL pilot training

-Airline career prospects in Europe
+Airline career prospects

 We have a team of dedicated Airline Pilot Careers Advisers who are experts in all areas of selection, training and careers.
 They will provide you with all the information you need to decide on the best route to the flight deck and can help you understand the Airline Pilot career options that could be available in the industry once you graduate as a newly qualified pilot.Explore your pilot career prospects